 When John Hickenlooper and his buddies opened the Wynkoop Brewery back in 1988, they probably had no idea how their little brewing operation would not only help change the landscape of Lower Downtown but lay the foundation of how great beer should be brewed.

-Of course, it's also doubtful he ever imagined himself as a former Governor of Colorado.
+Of course, it's also doubtful he ever imagined himself as a U.S. Senator.